-AGC will return to the Ritz-Carlton Golf Resort located at 2600 Tiburon Drive, Naples FL 34109 for its 2017 Conference on Surety Bonding and Construction Risk Management.
+AGC will return to the Ritz-Carlton Golf Resort in Naples, Florida, for its 2018 Conference on Surety Bonding and Construction Risk Management.

-The dates are Monday, January 30, to Wednesday, February 1.
-AGC will launch the event with a plenary session from 4:30 p.m. to 6:00 p.m. on that Monday afternoon and end the conference at 12:00 p.m. on the following Wednesday.
-On the tentative schedule of conference events are four plenary sessions, twenty-four breakout sessions, two receptions and one luncheon!
+The dates are Monday, January 29, to Wednesday, January 31.
+AGC will launch the event with a plenary session from 4:30 p.m. to 6:00 p.m. on that Monday afternoon and end the conference at 11:40 a.m. on the following Wednesday.
+On the tentative schedule of conference events are four plenary sessions, twenty breakout sessions, two receptions and one luncheon.

 Football fans will note that this is the week preceding the Super Bowl.
 In the past, the conference has conflicted with this annual sporting event, but again this year, the conference will avoid any conflicts with the big game!

-On Monday, January 30, AGC will hold pre-conference meetings for the in-house lawyers and risk managers in the AGC family.
-While primarily intended for such professionals, these parallel meetings will also be open to other representatives of the construction companies that form the core of the association’s membership.
-Bond producers, insurance brokers and others outside the construction industry are not, however, eligible to attend.
+On Monday, January 29, AGC will also host pre-conference meetings for the in-house lawyers and risk managers in the AGC family.
+While primarily intended for such professionals, these parallel meetings are open to everyone working for the construction companies that form the core of the association’s membership.
+Bond producers, insurance brokers and others working outside the construction industry are not, however, eligible to attend.

-On the same day, the Contract Bonds Advisory Committee of the Surety and Fidelity Association of America will also meet.
+On the same day, the Contract Bonds Advisory Committee of the Surety and Fidelity Association of America will also hold a meeting.

 AGC’s annual Conference on Surety Bonding and Construction Risk Management had a quiet beginning as a modest committee meeting.
 Over the years, it has become a much larger event.
-It continues, however, to focus on the thoughts leaders in the field of construction risk management.
-Indeed, its primary objective is to provide them with meaningful opportunities to engage in candid discussion of their respective strengths and weaknesses.
-Twelve of the twenty-four breakout sessions included in the tentative schedule of events for the 2017 conference will be “discussion groups” specifically designed to encourage the attendees to exchange of information and experience with each other.
+It continues, however, to focus on the thought leaders in the field of construction risk management, including the surety, insurance and legal professionals who continue to play such important roles.
+Indeed, its primary objective is to provide a meaningful opportunity for each and all of them to engage in candid discussion of their respective strengths and weaknesses.

-The AGC Forum on Surety Bonding and Risk Management will host the conference.
-The Chair of this outstanding group is Don Naber, Corporate Risk Manager, Gilbane Building Co.
+The AGC Forum on Surety Bonding and Risk Management is pleased to host the conference.

 The attire for all of the business sessions and social events will be business casual.